wptm/voamca/README.md

 ```

 Well, this is trickier.
 The original code looks up if error has occured.
 When not, then it clears with "clr $7a" as next instruction.
 I filled the 5 bytes with two "ld" (load) and a "ret".
-So, it will put cadence from register $04(pedal cadence RPM) to $7A and returns before "clr $7a" comes as next.
+So, it will put cadence from register $04(pedal cadence RPM=2x) to $7A and returns before "clr $7a" comes as next.
 $7A is the 6th data byte in the communication UART to the display.
 This originally contains the error code (if any).
 XH-18 does not show up this value, so it's still compatible with this display.